 - Pediatric Traumatic Brain Injury, Safety of Autologous Mesenchymal Stem Cell Therapy for Spinal Cord Injury in Children, Safety of Autologous Human Cord Blood as a Treatment for Traumatic Brain Injury in Children

-Dr. Charles S. Cox, Jr., is the Children’s Fund, Inc. Distinguished Professor of Pediatric Surgery and directs the Pediatric Surgical Translational Laboratories and Pediatric Program in Regenerative Medicine at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth).
+Dr. Charles S. Cox, Jr., is the George and Cynthia Mitchell Distinguished Chair in Neurosciences and directs the Pediatric Surgical Translational Laboratories and Pediatric Program in Regenerative Medicine at McGovern Medical School at the University of Texas Health Science Center at Houston (UTHealth).
 He directs the Pediatric Trauma Program at the UTHealth Medical School/Children’s Memorial Hermann Hospital in the Texas Medical Center.